jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-goggles.md

 Take a look at [this chart](https://fpvfc.org/fpv-frequency-chart) for a visual representation of the various FPV VTX bands, frequencies, and how they fall in the amateur range.

+In summary, the use and operation of FPV analog & digital VTX 5.8GHz product in the USA, and many other countries, requires a license and some countries may forbid its use entirely.
+In the USA, you will need a "HAM" amateur radio license.
+Make sure to [learn more about HAM licenses][03], and [find a HAM license exam session in your area][04].
+**It is your responsibility to ensure that the use of this product meets the requirements imposed by your government's rules and regulations for RF devices.**

 * [Is a Ham Radio License Needed When Flying FPV?](https://fpvfc.org/ham-license)
 * [Why Do You Need A Ham Radio License for Flying FPV Drones?](https://hamradioprep.com/fpv-drones-using-a-ham-radio-license/)
 * [HAM Radio License for FPV – All You Need to Know](https://myracingdrone.com/ham-radio-license-for-fpv-drone/)